Setting up VAT in Pandle

-Flat Rate - Cash Based: This is a scheme that simplifies VAT meaning you pay a flat percentage to HMRC rather than offsetting your sales VAT against your VAT on purchases.
+Flat Rate - Cash Accounting: This is a scheme that simplifies VAT meaning you pay a flat percentage to HMRC rather than offsetting your sales VAT against your VAT on purchases.
 You must apply to HMRC to join the Flat Rate Scheme.
-Cash basis means that the VAT becomes due when you receive your payments from your customers, not when you create the invoice.
+Cash accounting means that the VAT becomes due when you receive your payments from your customers, not when you create the invoice.

 Flat Rate - Invoice Based: This is the same as above except the VAT becomes due at the point you invoice your customers instead of the point you get paid

-VAT Cash Accounting: This is standard VAT but the VAT becomes due when payments are made and not when invoices are entered.
-You can switch between Standard VAT and VAT Cash Accounting without informing HMRC.
+Cash Accounting: This is similar to Invoice Based but the VAT becomes due when payments are made and not when invoices are entered.
+You can switch between Invoice Based and VAT Cash Accounting without informing HMRC.

 It is important that you select the correct scheme for the correct periods as incorrect selections will mean your VAT returns will not be calculated correctly.